WarlightProgramming/cslbot/COMMANDS.md

 Some of the documentation above (specifically with [**GAME SIZE**](#game-size) and [**TEAMS PER SIDE**](#teams-per-side)) is actually not quite accurate.
-Instead of just providing single integer values for these, you can actually supply comma-separated lists containing possible values among which cslbot will randomly pick one each time it runs a league.
+Instead of just providing single integer values for these, you can actually supply semicolon-separated lists containing possible values among which cslbot will randomly pick one each time it runs a league.

 Note that the [**REMATCH HORIZON**](#rematch-horizon) will now purely just